 The World Bank Group (WBG) has set two ambitious goals to push extreme poverty to no more 3 percent by 2030 and to promote shared prosperity and greater equity in the developing world.

 The WBG is a vital source of financial and technical assistance to developing countries around the world.
 Established in 1944, with 189 member countries, staff from more than 170 countries, and offices in over 130 locations, the WBG is a unique global partnership: five institutions working for sustainable solutions that reduce poverty and build shared prosperity in developing countries

 The Bank provides low-interest loans, zero to low-interest credits, and grants to developing countries.
 These support a wide array of investments in such areas as education, health, public administration, infrastructure, financial and private sector development, agriculture, and environmental and natural resource management.

-We also offer support to developing countries through policy advice, research and analysis, and technical assistance.
-Our analytical work often underpins World Bank financing and helps inform developing countries' own investments.
+WBG also offers support to developing countries through policy advice, research and analysis, and technical assistance.
+The analytical work often underpins World Bank financing and helps inform developing countries' own investments.
 To ensure that countries can access the best global expertise and help generate cutting-edge knowledge, the Bank is constantly seeking to improve the way it shares its knowledge and engages with clients and the public at large.

 The WBG spends over $1.6 billion dollars annually for goods and services for its own requirements.
 Most of the Bank Group’s procurement is handled directly by the Bank’s Corporate Procurement Unit.